jitamin/jitamin/README.md

 ## License

-Hiject is licensed under the license of MIT.
+Jitamin is licensed under the license of MIT.
 See the LICENSE for more details.

-Hiject is a fork based on Kanboard.
+Jitamin is a fork based on Kanboard.
 Kanboard is Copyright Frédéric Guillot and others.